 Solution Summary: Using Safety Nets

-There are two major types of safety nets, personnel nets and debris nets.
-Personnel nets are designed to catch a falling worker to prevent injury to that worker.
-A personnel net is an example of passive fall protection, meaning they provide protection to workers without any active or conscious effort on their part.
+Safety nets are designed to catch a falling worker to prevent injury to that worker.
+It is an example of passive fall protection, meaning they provide protection to workers without any active or conscious effort on their part.
 In contrast, active fall protection systems, such as personal fall arrest systems, require constant awareness and active participation of the worker to make sure the fall system will provide sufficient protection.

 Safety nets are typically used during steel erection, bridgework, demolition, and maintenance work.
 Safety nets are an acceptable means of fall protection for holes, open-sided floors, catch platforms and steel/concrete erection.
 They are often used where large open areas or long leading edges expose workers to high fall hazards.
 Nets can be used as fall protection on the exterior and interior of buildings under construction.